Brettzim/NLP_Capstone/README.md

 ## Analysis

-I first created my baseline model with a dummy classifier.
+My baseline model was a dummy classifier.
 Due to the target class imbalance, the dummy was set to use the stratified strategy.

 The first simple model was a pipeline with a tfidf vectorizer and logistic regression.
-It performed very well so I wanted to see how tuning hyperparameters via a grid search would go.
+It performed very well but there were signs of overfitting.
+So re worked the model by tuning hyperparameters via a grid search.

 My next model was a pipeline with a multinomial naïve bayes classifier.
 From the start, I liked the idea of using a naïve bayes classifier, so I went in on a grid search to get the optimal parameters for this type of model.

 I then tried the tuned NB model on my data cleaned a couple of different ways.
 I used it on regular cleaned text, on stemmed text, and then on lemmatized text.
 As it turns out, the regular text produced the best scores by a small margin.

+Up to this point, I vectorized my text with a TFIDF Vectorizer.
+I wanted to try the same with a Word2Vec Vectorizer

-My next step is to move past grid search and try advanced prepackaged models.
-I went with XLNet via PyTorch.
+My next step is to move past grid search and try a prepackaged models.
+I went with [RoBERTA by Facebook](https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/).

 ## Conclusion

+In conclusion after testing a manipulating different kinds of models, I was impressed with RoBERTa's performance.
+Even though it performed the best, the robustness of the modelmade it run considerably slower than even the complex naive bayes model I developed.
+Due to the extreme training time, there is still more to look at when it comes to hyperparameter tuning on RoBERTa.
+For now, the users choice of text classification model is situational for speed vs accuracy.